Modeling and estimating skewed and heavy-tailed populations via unsupervised mixture models: Simulation experiments

 where $b_{med}(\theta_i)\stackrel{\text{def}}{=}\tilde{\theta}_i-\theta_i$ and $mad(\theta_i)\stackrel{\text{def}}{=}\text{median}_{j=1,\dots,B}|\theta_{i,j}-\tilde{\theta}_i|$ are the median-bias and the median absolute deviation, respectively.
 The reason why we also compute median-based accuracy measures is their robustness to outliers.
 In all tables, the true values of $\mu$ and $\sigma$ are $\mu=0$ and $\sigma=0.5$.

-While for $n=500$ the median-based bias and RMSE show no obvious changes with respect to the corresponding mean-based measures, when $n=100$ there are considerable differences, in line with the outliers noted in Figure \ref{fig:hist}.
-This suggests that, for small sample size, the algorithm sometimes does not converge; notice that this issue mostly affects the GPD parameters.
+For $n=500$, the median-based bias and RMSE of $\hat{\mu}$ and $\hat{\sigma}$ show no obvious changes with respect to the corresponding mean-based measures, whereas for $\hat{\xi}$, and especially $\hat{\beta}$, the measures are different.
+When $n=100$ there are considerable differences, in line with the outliers noted in Figure \ref{fig:hist}.
+This suggests that, for small sample size, and also for $n=500$ as long as we are concerned with the GPD parameters, the algorithm sometimes does not converge to a global maximum.
+Notice that this issue mostly affects the GPD parameters: since the outcomes refer to the $p=0.9$ setup and consequently, when $n=100$, the number of GPD observations is very small, this is not surprising.
+In particular, the histogram of $\hat{\xi}$ is roughly bimodal, with the left-hand mode quite far away from the true value.
+To get some intuitive insight into this issue, we double-checked the results of the replications, and found that the negative values of $\hat{\xi}$ usually correspond to values of $\hat{\pi}$ close to 1.
+If this is the case, $\tau_{2i}$ is mostly close to zero, and estimating the GPD parameters becomes more difficult.